Description

 Materials fee: (To be collected directly from students by instructor in class): All materials included in course fee.

-Jeff’s instruments have been exhibited at the University of Tennessee McClung Museum, and the Museum of Making Music.
-His instruments are part of the permanent collections at the Musical Instrument Museum (MIM) and the Jamaica Music Museum.
+Jeff’s instruments have been exhibited at the University of Tennessee McClung Museum, and are part of the permanent collections at the Musical Instrument Museum in (MIM) in Phoenix, Arizona, and the Jamaica Music Museum.